Pinocchio and the Emperor of the Night

 Pinocchio and the Emperor of the Night is a 1987 American animated fantasy adventure film that was released on December 25, 1987, by New World Pictures.
 Created by Filmation, the film was conceived as a sequel to the 1883 Italian classic novel The Adventures of Pinocchio by Carlo Collodi, being set a year after Pinocchio became a real boy.
 It was also described by some as a "thinly-veiled" sequel to Disney's 1940 classic Pinocchio.
-Disney sued Filmation for copyright infringement, but Filmation won the lawsuit on the grounds that Collodi's work is in the public domain.
+Disney sued Filmation for copyright infringement, but Filmation argued that Collodi's work is in the public domain.
+Ultimately, the case was settled out of court on terms that were kept confidential.

 The film received generally negative reviews from critics during its initial release and underperformed at the box office, costing $10 million but making $3.2 million in its entire run.